Cultural shifts offer challenges for church

 “Learning how to function positively in this new social and cultural reality is I believe the central challenge we face.
 But I would also suggest that in the New Testament the church existed in a not dissimilar context, and so we can learn much from a fresh reading of our central text.

-“The church can still have an important role resourcing that churchless faith and seeking to give some Christian shape to it.
+“The church can still have a significant role resourcing that churchless faith and seeking to give some Christian shape to it.
 It will not be a ‘church-less’ society but it will be one with ‘less-church’,” Mr. Ward said.

-Mr. Ward referred in his address to his own research on a number of congregations in New Zealand which convinced him that the loss of young people from churches in the 1960’s and 1970’s was because they no longer wanted to belong in the ways churches of the time demanded rather than because they no longer believed.
+Mr. Ward referred in his address to his own research on several congregations in New Zealand which convinced him that the loss of young people from churches in the 1960’s and 1970’s was because they no longer wanted to belong in the ways churches of the time demanded rather than because they no longer believed.

 He said that it is important not to assume that because people still believe their beliefs have remained the same.
 He quotes Grace Davie that “belief begins to drift further away from Christian orthodoxies as regular practice diminishes.”